Olof Stolpe

 Olof Ossian Hugo Stolpe (18 April 1927 – 7 February 2006) was a Finnish footballer and bandy player.
-He competed in the Finnish football team in the 1952 Summer Olympics and in the Finnish bandy team in the 1952 Winter Olympics, where Finland won the bronze medals in the demonstration competition for bandy.
+He competed for the Finnish football team at the 1952 Summer Olympics and for the Finnish bandy team at the 1952 Winter Olympics, where Finland won the bronze medals in the demonstration competition for bandy.

-Most of his football career he played for Vasa IFK.
+Most of his football career, he played for Vasa IFK.
 He won the Finnish Championship with VIFK in 1953.